 Many scholars agree that the first Mardi Gras happened in New Orleans in 1699.
 New Orleans itself wasn’t even a city until 1718, so the celebrations there are even older than the city which houses them.
-Mardi Gras is a floating holiday and can happen on any Tuesday between February 3rd and March 9th, this year in 2018 it falls on February 13th.
+Mardi Gras is a floating holiday and can happen on any Tuesday between February 3rd and March 9th.

 Mardi Gras is a legal holiday in Louisiana.
 This has been the case since 1875, when Governor Warmoth signed the “Mardi Gras Act .”
 This made Fat Tuesday an official government holiday.
 It’s over a hundred years later and the party is still going strong.